evkx/evkx.github.io/content/models/tesla/model_s/Model_S/_index.md

 ---
 title: Tesla Model S
 linktitle: Model S
-description: Tesla Model S is an all-electric sedan with a WLTP range of up to 649 km (403 miles).
-EVKX.net have all the details.
+description: "Tesla Model S is an all-electric sedan with a WLTP range of up to 649 km (403 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---